-The full list of possible scenarios is endless, but here at TruePrepper we’ve compiled a list of some of the highest risks in our TrueRisk Analysis.
+The full list of possible scenarios is endless, but here at TruePrepper, we’ve compiled a list of some of the highest risks in our TrueRisk Analysis.

 No. Are some preppers crazy?
 Yes.
-There are subsets of preppers, such as doomsday preppers, that would be classified as overly-paranoid to the point where their prepping activities are damaging to their lives, relationships, and sanity.
+There are subsets of preppers, such as doomsday preppers, that would be classified as overly paranoid to the point where their prepping activities are damaging to their lives, relationships, and sanity.
 Although these types of preppers are rare, they definitely have the spotlight thanks to media focus.

 Most preppers are rational people just like you that keep a few extra supplies to weather emergencies and disasters.
-History and statistics, on the other hand, has shown us that it is crazy to not prepare for potential hardships in life.
+History and statistics, on the other hand, have shown us that it is crazy to not prepare for potential hardships in life.